HoelK/cmd_arguments_manager/README.md

   - init_args() create an array of struct args_data of size NUM_ARGS
   - check_args() finds any matching between argv and the args
-  - check_args_params() rectrict an input in argv for specific arg usage
+  - check_arg_params() rectrict an input in argv for specific arg usage

 ## IMPLEMENTATION